Trauma-Informed Therapy

 -

-Acute Trauma: Trauma stemming from a single incident, such as an accident, natural disaster, or assault.
+Acute Trauma – A single distressing event, such as an accident, disaster, assault, or medical emergency.

 -